Natural deduction in the forall x: Mississippi State systems

 We also have four rules for indirect inferences:

-can be used to justify a line asserting a premise, and
+Finally, PR can be used to justify a line asserting a premise, and

-can be used to justify a line making an assumption.
+AS can be used to justify a line making an assumption.
 A note about

 the reason for an assumption can be included in the rendered proof by

-rather than AS
+writing A/NOTETEXTHERE rather than AS for an assumption.

 Assumptions are only allowed on the first line of a subproof.